Asacol HD is a brand-name prescription medication that’s FDA-approved to treat ulcerative colitis (UC) in adults.

 What to do in case of overdose

 If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 But if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.

 When you get Asacol HD from the pharmacy, the pharmacist will add an expiration date to the label on the bottle.
 This date is typically 1 year from the date they dispensed the medication.